TerribleDev/blog.terribledev.io.hexo/source/_posts/Managing-and-catering-events.md

 ## Communication

 The biggest thing you need to do is communicate with your attendees early.
 Depending on the size of the population, and attendees you might consider having weekly conference calls where people can listen in, and ask questions.
+You should consider making a slack group.
+That way people can coordinate meetups, and get announcements.

 Google docs, or some other shareable pages are very important.
 Make sure attendees can find, and view relevant information.
 Things to make sure you communicate early, and often.